TriplyDB/TriplyDB-JS/README.md

 ### Building the TriplyDB-js binaries

 TriplyDB-js is also available as a CLI.
 This CLI supports uploading files to TriplyDB from the command-line.
 To build the executable, run `yarn run package`.
-Run the stored execuble (e.g. `./triplydb-linux`) with a `--help` argument to find the supported command line arguments.
+Run the stored executable (e.g. `./triplydb-linux`) with a `--help` argument to find the supported command line arguments.